ASA Staffing Index

 ASA Staffing Index Monthly Report

-Staffing employment for the week of May 8–14 increased to 94.77, according to the ASA Staffing Index—maintaining a value above 94 for the fourth consecutive week.
-This week, containing the 12th, will be used in the May monthly employment situation report that will be issued by the U.S. Bureau of Labor Statistics on June 2.
+Staffing employment for the week of July 10–16 jumped to 95.21, according to the ASA Staffing Index, reaching the highest value for the same week since 2014.
+This week, containing the 12th, will be used in the July monthly employment situation report that will be issued by the U.S. Bureau of Labor Statistics on Aug.
+4.

 Include Your Staffing Firm in the Survey

-All U.S. staffing firms are invited to participate in the ASA Staffing Index survey.
+All staffing firms with U.S. operations are invited to participate in the ASA Staffing Index survey.
 There are no fees for participation, and the three-question survey takes only seconds each week to complete.
 Participants receive three emails per week: an invitation sent Thursday morning to complete the survey by Monday evening, a Monday morning reminder, and a report on the weekly results (usually sent Tuesday morning).

 The ASA Staffing Index as an Economic Indicator